-Here are 7 important trends impacting the pet industry in 2020 (and beyond).
+Here are 7 important trends in the pet industry for 2024 and beyond.

-U.S. pet market sales revenue has increased every year in the last decade, growing from $50.96 billion in 2011 to a projected $99.1 billion by the end of this year.
+US pet market sales revenue has increased every year in the last decade, growing from $50.96 billion in 2011 to an estimated $123 billion in 2021.

 And there's still room for more growth.
-The question is: what trends will drive this growth?
+The question is: which trends will drive this growth?

 From pet food to supplements, this list will help you see what's coming around the corner in the pet space.